Challenging the Accuracy of Breathalyzers in Orange County

 3 Ways to Challenge a Breathalyzer Test

-Breathalyzer test results are prone to error, and the dismissal of a test result is possible depending on the circumstances surrounding the quality of the device and administration of the test.
+Breathalyzer test results are prone to error, and the dismissal of a test result is possible depending on the circumstances surrounding the quality of the device and whether there was a properly administered test.
 An experienced criminal defense attorney can help you challenge a breathalyzer test in the following ways:

 - Improper device calibration.
 Breathalyzers must be calibrated every 10 days or 150 subjects, and according to state standards in order for the test result to be admissible in court.
 If the machine was not calibrated properly, the test result may be challenged and dismissed.